lcrespom/Modulator/README.md

 on Twitter, or directly within GitHub.

 - **Instruments**: please share your synth designs if you want them to be featured in the presets section.
-Just open an issue with the synht's JSON and I will evaluate it for inclusion.
+Just open an issue with the synth's JSON and I will evaluate it for inclusion.
 - **Themes**: feel free to modify the `main.css` file to change the look & feel as much as you like.
 The app is especially in need of a dark theme.
 I will